Cyogenus/IPTV-MAC-STALKER-PLAYER/README.md

-MAC-Based IPTV Player for Windows ---> Please contribute to this project so we can complete it.
+MAC-Based IPTV Player for Windows ---> Please contribute to this project

 This is an open-source MAC-Based IPTV Player application designed to stream channels, video-on-demand (VOD), and series from MAC-Based IPTV portals on Windows machines.
 The player is currently under development and requires contributions to complete.